samrocketman/home/tips/bash.md

 # Locking scripts forcing serialization

-Sometimes, allowing only a single instance of a script to run is desired.
+Ideas for this code was partially taken from [Elegant Locking of BASH Program][locking].

-The `flock` command makes use of the `floc()` Linux Kernel API to open and maintain an exclusive lock on a file.
+Sometimes, allowing only a single instance of a script to run system-wide is desired.
+The `flock` command makes use of the `flock()` system call to open and maintain an exclusive lock on a file.
+This is the safest method in bash to force unrelated programs to execute serially.

 ```bash
 #!/bin/bash